Sypek/llm-qa-2023/README.md

     - Models were initially hosted as Sagemaker Endpoints but due to quotas on my test account, I was only able to host a single endpoint, which was used to trigger calculation of embeddigns.
     - The other model (generative one) was hosted by me locally using GPT4All.

+Note: I was experimenting with AWS Kendra for documentation retrieval system, which could replace both embeddigs and vector database component, but due to some limitations of Kendra, solution was not working properly.

+Other questions from the task that are not implemented by I want to share my ideas how I would approach it:
+- Allows users to use only some documents:
+    - If we know the users of our app, those are registered users for exmaple, we can "attach" region to each user and use filtering at the level of database retrieval to limit results only to the ones that are matching the region.
+How?
+Add metadata to each document.
+This should be easy task.
+    - Deploying whole solution in different regions and adding users to different regions.
+Each s3 bucket in different region will store only applicable documents.
+    - Or create different buckets for certain documents and add rules (based i.e. on geolocation of API calls) and limit access only to some resources.

+- Updating the documnets:
+    - That's mostly at the level of storage layer (s3) and data ingestion layer to vector db.
+Depending on the scenario, we can embedd new version of document and delete the previous one as soon as new document will be added to s3.
+Or we can do batch transorm update (once a day, one a week, ...).

 #### Models
 I've used two separate models for this task.